handshake-org/ledger-app-hns/README.md

 the given BIP 32 path.

 The first instruction param (P1) can be used to require on-device confirmation of the public key or address.
-The second lsb can be set to require on-device confirmation.
-The lsb controls which value to display.
+The least significant bit can be set to require on-device confirmation.
+The second least significant bit controls which value to display.

-The second instruction param (P2) controls theSetting it displays the pubkey, i.e. network to use when generating the address.
+The second instruction param (P2) controls the network used to generate the address.

 #### Structure
 ##### Header